ATaylorAerospace/ATaylorAerospace/README.md

 👋 Hi, I’m @ATaylorAerospace

-💡 I’m interested in Commercial Aerospace, LLM Tuning/Generative AI Application Design, Data Automation and Immersive German and Spanish Language Study
+💡 I’m interested in Commercial Aerospace, LLM fine Tuning/Generative AI Application Design, Data Automation and Immersive German and Spanish Language Study

-💫 I’m looking to collaborate on AI projects involving LLM tuning and Generative AI Chatbot and Application Design
+💫 I’m looking to collaborate on AI projects involving LLM fine tuning and Generative AI Chatbot and Application Design

 👨🏽‍💻 Using Anthropic Claude and Google Vertex AI/Med-PaLM LLM's; along with Redis and Weaviate vector stores, am creating Generative AI Applications for Medical Question Answering and Aerospace Domains in English and other Latin scripts

 ✨ I’m currently working on Data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools